 re-writing of self, but everyone has to revise their identity to some

 degree.
-So how
+So how does

 a person remake, recover, and revise after a divorce?
 I was lucky in